 Brett R. Barbre was elected to the Municipal Water District of Orange County (MWDOC) board in November 2000 with nearly 70% of the votes cast.
 He was subsequently re-elected in November 2002 by a similar margin and was unanimously re-elected in 2006 and 2010 when nobody chose to run against him.
+In the most recent election of 2014, Barbre was re-elected by a 2-1 margin of 67% - 33%.
 He represents Division I, which includes the cities of Brea, Buena Park, La Habra, La Palma, Placentia and Yorba Linda.
 Prior to his election to MWDOC, Barbre was an elected member of the Board of Directors of the Yorba Linda Water District from 1998 to 2000.

 His primary goal in the water community is to ensure there is an adequate water supply for all of the needs in Orange County.
 He is leading the federal lobbying efforts to build a desalination plant in Dana Point and has been active in pursuing the approval and development of de-sal plants in Huntington Beach and throughout southern California.
 He has utilized his expertise lobbying on behalf of the MWDOC to help secure millions of dollars in local, state and federal funds to build these projects, and other water use efficiency projects, in order to increase water reliability for Orange County and all of southern California.